thomasabishop/eolas/zk/Linux_disk_partitions.md

 /dev/nvme0n1p3 59594752 1000214527 940619776 448.5G Linux filesystem
 ```

+## Standard Linux partitions

 The two tools disclose that the main harddrive is `/dev/nvme0n1` (equivalent to
 `sda` on older machines running Linux) and it has the standard three partitions:

 - Boot partition (`/dev/nvme0n1p1`)
+- Root dir (`/dev/nvme0n1p2`)
+- Home dir (`/dev/nvme0n1p3`)

+### Boot partition

+- Contains the Linux kernel and the bootloader (GRUB, usually) and any other
+  files required for booting.
+- Once the BIOS has initialized the hardware components it hands control to the
+  bootloader stored in this partition.
+- The bootloader loads the kernel contained in its partition, into memory

+- This is the domain of the [superuser](User_Space.md#root-user-superuser).
+The
+  part of the filesystem that you need sudo priveleges to access and where you
+  manage users

 - This takes up the smallest amount of space and exists in order to bootstrap
-    the operating system: to load the kernel into memory when the machine
+  the operating system: to load the kernel into memory when the machine starts.
-    starts.
-This is where your bootloader is stored and that will be accessed by
+  This is where your bootloader is stored and that will be accessed by the BIOS.
-    the BIOS.
   In Linux this will be GRUB.
-- Root dir (`/dev/nvme0n1p2`)
-  - This is the domain of the [superuser](User_Space.md#root-user-superuser).
-    The part of the filesystem that you need sudo priveleges to access and where
-    you manage users
-- Home dir (`/dev/nvme0n1p3`)

   - The domain of the user(s)

 ## Types of partition table